robmillersoftware/madlibs-security/README.md

 # Team MadLibs

 This is the team MadLibs project for the 2017 PNC CyberFest.

+### Description

+This project is the prototype for an AI-driven authentication scheme for online banking.
+The user will be able to access different functions with different authentication requirements.
+Users will authenticate by interacting with a chatbot that parses the user's account data to generate security questions on the fly.
+On the backend, the AI will use natural language processing, recurrent neural networks, and fuzzy logic to determine the degree to which is believes the user is who they say they are.
+For the prototype, this will not be fully implemented but the goal is to show the user experience and to serve as a proof of concept.

 ### Prerequisites